industrial-data-space/trusted-connector-documentation/docs/_docs/dev_core.md

 ## Managing Features

-To keep its footprint low, the core platform only contains a few protocol adapters for Apache Camel, such as HTTP(S), WebSockets, and OPC-UA.
+To keep its footprint low, the core platform only contains a few protocol adapters for Apache Camel, such as HTTP(S).
 If you need to install further protocol adapters, you may proceed as follows:

 Enter the shell as described above.